Art&Craft

 We went to the Museum of Wooden Ingots in Câmpulung Moldovenesc

 "You can't film.
-Come and talk!".
-The firm tone of voice on the phone kind of cut my momentum.
-I was passing through Câmpulung Moldovenesc that day and I had started with big thoughts.
-I wanted to visit both museums in Câmpulung Moldovenesc that have wood as their subject (which I knew about), the Museum of Wood Art and the Museum of Wooden Ingots.
+Come talk to me."
+The firm tone of the voice on the phone cut me off.
+I was passing through Câmpulung Moldovenesc that day and had set off with big thoughts.
+In Câmpulung Moldovenesc, I was going to visit both museums in Câmpulung Moldovenesc that deal with wood (which I knew about), the Museum of Wood Art and the Museum of Wooden Ingots.
 The Wood Art Museum was under renovation.
-I had only the Museum of Wooden Ingots left and I had pinned all my hopes on it.
+I was left with the Museum of Wooden Ingots and I had put all my hopes in it.
 Unfortunately the beginning was bad.
 Or so it seemed.

 About the author